About Tammy Bartos

 MINUTES

-I. Call to order.
-Jessica Sandven-Sorensen called the Board of Trustees meeting to order at 7:03 a.m.
+I. Call to Order.
+Jessica Sandven-Sorensen called the Board of Trustees meeting to order at 7:04 a.m.
 The meeting was held in the gym.
 Present were Board Trustees Jessica Sandven-Sorensen, Twila Brenneman, Megan Derrington, Barry Farrell and Nevada Hafer.
-Also in attendance were Rachel Stevens, Principal, Tammy Bartos, District Clerk, and Cindi Conley, Special Education Teacher.
+Also in attendance were Rachel Stevens, Principal, Tammy Bartos, District Clerk, Cindi Conley, Special Education Teacher, and Jen Johnson, CEA President and 2nd Grade Teacher.

 II.
-Minutes of 9 November 2023.
+Minutes of 14 November 2024.
 Nevada Hafer moved to approve the minutes as presented.
-Barry Farrell seconded.
+Megan Derrington seconded.
 Motion passed unanimously.

 III.
 Public Participation / Correspondence – nil.